Legisign/Praat-textgrids/README.md

 `vowels` is a `list` of all vowel symbols in either Praat notation (e.g., `"\as"`) or in Unicode.
 It is used by `Interval` methods `containsvowel()` and `startswithvowel()`, so changing it, for example, adding new symbols to it or removing symbols used for other purposes in a specific case, will change how those methods function.

-#### 0.3. diacritics
+#### 0.3. diacritics, inline_diacritics, and index_diacritics

-`diacritics` is a `dict` of all under- or overstrike diacritics in Praat notation (as keys) and their Unicode counterparts (as values).
+`diacritics` is a `dict` of all diacritics in Praat notation (as keys) and their Unicode counterparts (as values).

-**IMPORTANT:** It might be considered a **BUG** that `diacritics` does not include inline diacritics such as the length sign (Praat `"\:f"`).
-The reason for this was originally that calling `Transcript.transcode()` with optional `retain_diacritics=True` argument was intended to handle only those over- and understrike diacritics that might cause problems for `matplotlib.pyplot` graphs.
-However, this also makes it more difficult to implement a `Interval.endswithvowel()` method, so the implementation may change in the future.
+`inline_diacritics` and `index_diacritics` are subsets of `diacritics`.
+The former are semantically diacritics but appear as inline symbols, the latter are the “true” diacritics (i.e., under- or overstrikes) that need special handling when transcoding.

 ### 1. TextGrid